 - There is nothing to legally bar you from marriage (such as being first cousins or under the age of consent).

 If your ex claims that you have a common-law marriage and you believe that you do not have a common law marriage, then your ex will have the burden of proof to show that a common law marriage exists.
 If your ex is able to make that showing, you will have to divide marital property with your ex, and you could be required to pay spousal support.
-Keane Law knows common-law marriage very well and can help you defeat a common-law marriage claim.
+The Offices of Keane Law, LLC, is well-versed in common-law marriage issues.
+We can help you defeat a common-law marriage claim.